heptarch/heptarch.github.io/drafts/demon.md

 And so the Duke of Buckingham and Chandos---disappointed in politics, business, himself, the whole backward scheme of his life---formulates the terms of an offer he will later describe as "inspired lunacy".
-Susan accepts.
+Ellen accepts.

 <p align="center">
   ⁂